Components.FormElement Class

 {{/bs-form}}

-By using this indirection in comparison to directly binding the value
+By using this indirection in comparison to directly binding the value property, you get the benefit of automatic

-has a supported means of validating itself.
+form validation, given that your model has a supported means of validating itself.

 See Components.Form for details on how to enable form validation.

-was our controller itself, so the control elements were bound to the appropriate
+In the example above the model was our controller itself, so the control elements were bound to the appropriate

 properties of our controller.
 A controller implementing validations on those properties could look like this: